-At times you might need to provide documentation as evidence of the sequence of activities that took place in your vRealize Operations Manager environment.
+At times, you might need to provide documentation as an evidence of the sequence of activities that took place in your vRealize Operations Cloud environment.
 Auditing allows you to view the users, objects, and information that is collected.
 To meet audit requirements, such as for business critical applications that contain sensitive data that must be protected, you can generate reports on the activities of your users, the privileges assigned to users to access objects, and the counts of objects and applications in your environment.

 Auditing reports provide traceability of the objects and users in your environment.

 - Run this report to understand the scope of user activities, such as logging in, actions on clusters and nodes, changes to system passwords, activating certificates, and logging out.

 - User Permissions Audit

 - Generate this report to understand the scope of user accounts and their roles, access groups, and access privileges.

 - Run this report to understand the scale of your environment.
 This report displays the counts of configured and collecting objects, the types and counts of adapters, configured and collecting metrics, super metrics, applications, and existing virtual environment objects.
 This report can help you determine whether the number of objects in your environment exceeds a supported limit.

 Reasons for Auditing Your Environment

 - You must track each configuration change to an authenticated user who initiated the change or scheduled the job that performed the change.
 For example, after an adapter changes an object, which is associated with a specific object identifier at a specific time, the data center administrator can determine the principal identifier of the authenticated user who initiated the change.